Weekend Getaways From Bangalore for Couples

 One of my all-time favorite short trips is to Nandi Hills.

 If there’s one place every Bangalorean should wake up early for, it’s Nandi Hills.
-I still remember my first trip when the alarm went off at 4 AM and I grumbled all the way into the car.
-But the moment I reached the top and watched the sun rise above a blanket of clouds, all that sleepiness disappeared.
+The moment you reach the top of Nandi hills and watch the sun rise above a blanket of clouds, all that sleepiness disappeare.
 It felt magical, almost like floating above the world.

 What makes Nandi Hills so special is not just the sunrise but the entire experience.
-The cool breeze as you drive up the winding roads, the little tea stalls where you can grab a hot chai and the calm that greets you at the top.
+Just feel the cool breeze as you drive up the winding roads, the little tea stalls where you can grab a hot chai and the calm that greets you at the top.
 It’s the kind of morning that leaves you smiling all day.

 Things I love doing here